Swiss Chard (Or Other Greens) Fritters

-And so I set to work plunging all of the mustard, turnip and radish greens along with one bunch of kale into a pot of boiling water.
+And so I set to work plunging all of the mustard, turnip, and radish greens along with one bunch of kale into a pot of boiling water.
 After blitzing the blanched, cooled, squeezed greens in the food processor with lots of herbs (parsley and cilantro), a heavy grating of nutmeg, and a couple of eggs, I folded in a handful of crumbled feta.
-In a small frying pan, I tested one fritter for seasoning then stored the batter in the fridge till dinnertime.
+In a small frying pan, I tested one fritter for seasoning and then stored the batter in the fridge till dinnertime.

 Isn’t traveling fun?
 Even courtyards are exciting.

-We ate delicious pastries at Kouign Amann
+We ate delicious pastries at Kouign Amann.

-and spent hours at Jean Talon Market:
+And spent hours at Jean Talon Market.